Ovundiano/Rose-Garden-/README.md

 ## Validator testing

 + ### HTML
+    - Initially, three errors were found in the footer section of all the HTML pages, which has been rectified and has no error currently.
+Errors are detailed in the Bug section.

   #### Home Page
     - No errors or warnings were found when passing through the official W3C validator.